-All internal audit activities shall remain free of influence by any element in the University, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of an independent and objective mental attitude necessary in rendering reports.
+All internal audit activities shall remain free of influence by any element in the university, including matters of audit selection, scope, procedures, frequency, timing, or report content to permit maintenance of an independent and objective mental attitude necessary in rendering reports.
 One exception to this statement is that the Senior Vice President for Finance and Administration can mandate that certain engagements be included in the internal audit work plan.

 To maintain its independence, IACA and its professional staff may have had no direct responsibility or control over any of the activities they audit and review.
 Accordingly, they shall not develop nor install systems or procedures, prepare records, or engage in any other activity, which would normally be audited.
-However, IACA staff may perform advisory services without impairing their independence provided those services remain consultative and not implementation or operational in nature.
-In fulfilling its role, IACA has full and complete access to all University records (manual and electronic), physical properties, personnel, and information provided by third parties relevant to its activities.
+However, IACA staff may perform advisory services without impairing their independence provided those services remain consultative and not operational in nature.
+In fulfilling its role, IACA has full and complete access to all university records (manual and electronic), physical properties, personnel, and information provided by third parties relevant to its activities.
 Documents and information given to IACA during an audit or review will be handled in the same prudent and confidential manner as by those employees normally accountable for them.
-All University employees are requested to assist IACA in fulfilling their staff function.
+All university employees are requested to assist IACA in fulfilling their staff function.
 IACA shall also have free and unrestricted access to the Committee.

 Scope of Activities

-The scope of IACA encompasses the examination and evaluation of the adequacy and effectiveness of the University's governance, risk management process, and system of internal controls in carrying out assigned responsibilities to achieve the University's stated goals, standards, and objectives.
+The scope of IACA encompasses the examination and evaluation of the adequacy and effectiveness of the university’s governance, risk management process, and system of internal controls in carrying out assigned responsibilities to achieve the university’s stated goals, standards, and objectives.
 It includes: